WasabiRaptor/Starbecue/features.md

 ### External Compatible Species
 This mod includes patches for the species below to add compatibility, it does not include any of their respective assets.
+It is relatively simple to use this [template](https://github.com/WasabiRaptor/SBQ-Race-Compatibility-Tempate) if a species you like isn't supported yet!
+Do try and send me the files afterwards if you do this!
 - Human : human
 - Hylotl : hylotl
 - Floran : floran